fhollenbach/Polisci209_2018/pages/syllabus.md

-Given that this course is an official writing course, you __must pass the writing__ part of the class to receive graduation credit.
+Given that this course is an official writing course, you __must pass the writing__ part of the class, i.e., the written assignments, to receive graduation credit.
 As noted on the website of the Texas A&M Writing Center: "If you complete a course with a passing grade but have not passed the W or C portion of the course, you will not get the graduation credit for that W or C course."
+This is not negotiable.

 ### WRITING HELP:
 The University Writing Center (UWC), located in 214 Evans Library and